 Like hepatitis A, hepatitis E virus is spread through the fecal-oral route, and like HAV, HEV was also first identified via electron microscope examination of stools of infected patients.
 HEV has been associated with outbreaks in India, Burma, Pakistan, Russia, China, northern and central Africa, Peru, and Mexico.
 Outbreaks are usually associated with a contaminated water supply.
-No outbreaks have occurred in the United States or Western Europe, though individual cases have been identified in persons who have recently traveled to areas in which the virus is endemic [18; 19].
+No outbreaks have occurred in the United States or Western Europe, though individual cases have been identified in persons who have recently traveled to areas in which the virus is endemic [2; 34].

 HEV most often affects young adults.
 The incubation period is two to nine weeks, with an average of six weeks.
 Signs and symptoms are similar to HAV, but with a higher incidence of jaundice, which can be prolonged.
 The disease is self-limited in the majority of patients.
 The fatality rate in acute HEV is between 1% and 2%, except in pregnant women.
-In pregnant women with HEV infection, mortality can reach as high as 30% [19].
+During outbreaks, the fatality rate of HEV among pregnant women in their third trimester has reached as high as 20% [34].
 No cases of chronic liver disease associated with HEV have been reported.

 The treatment of HEV is nonspecific and is directed toward supportive care.
 Because the incidence of HEV is low and most cases resolve without negative sequelae, the development of a vaccine against HEV has not been a priority for pharmaceutical companies or national and international health agencies.
-Primary preventive strategies, therefore, concentrate on improved sanitation [19; 20].
+Primary preventive strategies, therefore, concentrate on improved sanitation [43].